Getting digestive waste out of your body is just as important as the good stuff you put in!

 Of course, careful intake of sugar, alcohol, and medication will also promote brain and gut health.

 Strategies to control blood sugar & stress also let the brain breathe & maintain its proper brainwave patterns for relaxation, focus, and sleep.
-I control elevations in blood sugar by taking 500mg of Berberine before meals.
+I control blood sugar spikes by taking 500mg of Berberine before meals.

-Sometimes emotional or physical trauma will “shock” your brain and the brain will become stuck in a stress rhythm until it is coaxed back with brain training.
-The direct connection between the gut and brain will disturb the digestive rhythm as a result.
+Sometimes emotional or physical trauma will “shock” your brain, and the brain will become stuck in a stress rhythm until it is coaxed back with brain training.
+The direct connection between the gut and the brain will, as a result, disturb the digestive rhythm.

-There are many focus apps and “binaural beats” apps that provide music or sound using these brainwave patterns – to help your body jump into focus, relaxation, or sleep more effectively.
+There are many focus and “binaural beats” apps that provide music or sounds using these brainwave patterns to help your body shift into focus, relaxation, or sleep more effectively.
 I am writing this while listening to Brain.fm.
+I’ve also worked with Braintime as a separate training technique.

 Disorders in rhythm can be behind some instances of anxiety, depression, insomnia, attention-deficit disorder & hyperactivity.

-See Simple Health Mind and Simple Health Books for more recommendations for brain and stress support that do not necessarily involve nutritional supplements.
+See Simple Health Mind and Simple Health Books for more of Dr. Rinehart’s recommendations for brain and stress support that do not necessarily involve nutritional supplements.

 As we age, our ability to produce digestive enzymes decreases.
-It is called enzyme reserve.
+It is called the enzyme reserve.

-Some argue that we have a limited ability to produce enzymes over our lifetime similar to how the heart has a relative limit to the number of times it can beat before it breaks down.
-It’s similar to a car engine that has a set amount of engine cycles before it breaks down.
+Some argue that we have a limited ability to produce enzymes over our lifetimes, similar to how the heart has a finite number of times it can beat before it breaks down.
+It’s similar to a car engine, which has a set number of cycles before it breaks down.

 The more stress you put on your enzyme reserve in your younger years, the more difficulty you may have in digestion later in life.
-Moreover, incomplete digestion triggers many digestive problems such as gas, bloating, and slow motility.
+Moreover, incomplete digestion can lead to various digestive problems, such as gas, bloating, and slowed motility.

 Taking digestive enzymes is a proactive wellness practice to maintain this “enzyme reserve” and maintain potent digestion as you age.

-I use Critical Digestion, Lypo Optimize, Betaine HCl, and Enzalase (by Master Supplements, Inc.) alone and in combination with each other.
+I use Critical Digestion, Lypo Optimize, Betaine HCl, and Enzalase (by Master Supplements, Inc.) alone and in combination.

-For everyday digestion, I’ll also turn to Complete Digestion as a more affordable option than Critical Digestion.
+For everyday digestion, I’ll also turn to Complete Digestion as a more affordable option to Critical Digestion.

 Quick Summary of When to Use Each Enzyme:

 Zinc also helps support acid production (and taste perception).
-I like using Zinc Carnosine for its leaky gut support, stress-balancing benefits, and its ability to support baseline zinc levels too.
+I like using Zinc Carnosine for its wound-healing abilities, stress-balancing benefits, and support for baseline zinc levels, too.

 Lypo Optimize – If you have trouble digesting fat, critical digestion may not be enough support on its own – so you can take Lypo Optimize on its own or in addition to a product like Critical Digestion.